zverexe/testing-app/README.md

 #### To get the REST API up and running on your dev machine:

 1. Start the Docker Desktop application on your computer.
-For Mac - Look for Docker Desktop in your Applications folder
+For Mac - Look for Docker Desktop in your Applications folder  and open it
 2. Open new terminal window in the root directory of the project and `cd server`
 3. `docker-compose up`